Saint-Céneri-le-Gérei: Geography

 Saint-Céneri-le-Gérei is situated in the Orne department of the region of Normandy, and is located in the Mancelles Alps in the heart of the Normandy-Maine Regional Nature Park.
 Saint-Céneri-le-Gérei shares three other Natura 2000 conservation sites with neighbouring communes, the Alpes Mancelles, the Haute vallée de la Sarthe and the Vallée du Sarthon et affluents.

+The Sarthe river flows through the commune.

+The commune is in the Normandie-Maine Regional Natural Park.

 The boundary of Normandy and the neighbouring region of Pays de la Loire is marked by a large metal screw affixed in the stone railing of Saint-Céneri-le-Gérei's historic stone bridge spanning the Sarthe River.
 The area attracts nature enthusiasts and outdoor adventurers to its wooded hills, rocky cliffs, steep river valleys and patchwork of farmland meadows defined by hedgerows.
 Visitors are attracted to the nature park's beauty and also to activities such as hiking, horse riding, mountain biking, canoeing and kayaking, and fishing.
 Visitors can climb to the summit of Mont de Avaloirs, which is the highest point in the region and commands far-reaching views despite being only 416 metres high.
 Saint-Céneri-le-Gérei is also the starting point for a 10-kilometre walk that is outlined in information available at the village's tourist office.

+The commune is made up of the following collection of villages and hamlets, Les Mézazelières, Le Gué de Moulins and Saint-Céneri-le-Gérei.